A Robot Web for Distributed Many-Device Localisation: Demonstrations and Experiments in a Simulated Environment

 As the number of robots increases, the difference in ATE across the different approaches becomes negligible.
 Windowed GBP reaches comparable accuracy to GTSAM and GBP, even with a significantly smaller computational cost when compared to full GBP optimisation.

-We see that in the relative metric RPE, this similar performance is achieved even with a low number of robots, showing in particular how effective GBP is at optimising the relative properties of networks, as was observed in~\cite{Davison:Ortiz:ARXIV2019}.
+A similar pattern is observed when we vary the sensor noise and range.
+As we increase the number of robots, the difference in error across different approaches reduces.
+The sensor noise is increased to $\sigma_r = 0.05$m, $\sigma_b= 0.1$ rad, and the range is limited to 10m.
+Table~\ref{table:ate},~\ref{table:translation_rpe},~\ref{table:rotational_RPE} summarises the result of sweeps over the different parameters.